mozilla/ichnaea/docs/index.rst

 ===============

-``Mozilla Ichnaea`` is an application to provide geo-location coordinates from other sources of data (cellphone towers, wifi networks, etc.).
+``Mozilla Ichnaea`` is an application to provide geo-location coordinates from other sources of data (cell, wifi networks, IP addresses, etc.).

 More information about the specific instance hosted by Mozilla can be found at https://wiki.mozilla.org/CloudServices/Location

-We currently provide two API:
+We currently provide three API endpoints:

+- one for submitting information about what you see around you, given a location.

 - one for searching for your current location, given what you see around you.

-- one for submitting information about what you see around you, given a location.
+- another one for searching for your current location, compatible with Google's geolocation API.

 About the name